Gold Coast 2018 Commonwealth Games Corporation (‘GOLDOC’) Privacy Statement

 - Bodies to which we are authorised or required by law to disclose such information (for example, various State and Federal departments, public sector bodies, government agencies and law enforcement agencies);

-- Security and other agencies for the purposes of conducting security accreditation checks.
+- Security and other agencies for the purposes of conducting security accreditation checks (Accreditation Background Check).
 These agencies will deal with your personal information in accordance with their own privacy policies, which may be accessed by clicking the relevant links as follows:

 - Australian Government Department of Immigration and Border Protection;